Bird picked to build nine new provincial police facilities across Ontario

-MISSISSAUGA, Ont.—Infrastructure Ontario has tapped a consortium headed by Bird Construction Inc. as the preferred bidder to build nine separate Ontario Provincial Police facilities from suburban Mississauga to remote Fort Frances, Ont.
+MISSISSAUGA, Ont.—Infrastructure Ontario has tapped a consortium headed by Bird Construction Inc. to build nine separate Ontario Provincial Police facilities from suburban Mississauga to remote Fort Frances, Ont.

 The new facilities for police detachments in nine cities across the province will replace older buildings that have reached the end of their useful lifespans.
 Along with administrative areas for police and support staff, each site will include evidence storage vaults, holding cells and interview rooms.

 The P3 project is Phase 2 of an OPP modernization effort.
 Bird also led construction on Phase 1, which included 18 new facilities and cost $292.7 million.
-Infrastructure Ontario has not revealed the cost estimate for Phase 2.
+The province says the contract for Phase 2 is worth $182 million.

-The consortium shortlisted to design, build and finance the project last summer includes NORR Architects; MCW Consultants Ltd. as the engineer; Bird Design-Build Construction Inc. responsible for the design-build; and Bird Capital Limited Partnership as the financial advisor.
+The consortium that will design, build and finance the project includes NORR Architects; MCW Consultants Ltd. as the engineer; Bird Design-Build Construction Inc. responsible for the design-build; and Bird Capital Limited Partnership as the financial advisor.

 Along with the sites in Mississauga and Fort Frances, the project includes police facilities in Clinton, Hawkesbury, Little Current, Marathon, Parry Sound, Moosonee and Orillia.